coenm/RepoM/tests/RepoM.Plugin.Misc.Tests/Configuration/ModuleSettingsDocs/DocsModuleSettingsTests.DocsModuleSettings_AzureDevOpsPackage#desc.verified.md

 Properties:

 - `PersonalAccessToken`: Personal access token (PAT) to access Azure Devops.
-The PAT should be granted access to `todo` rights.
+The PAT should be granted access to read pull requests.
 To create a PAT, goto `https://dev.azure.com/[my-organisation]/_usersSettings/tokens`.
-- `BaseUrl`: The base url of azure devops for your organisation (ie. `https://dev.azure.com/[my-organisation]/`).
+- `BaseUrl`: The base url of azure devops for your organisation (i.e. `https://dev.azure.com/[my-organisation]/`).